janelia-flyem/male-cns/README.md

 On Github the website is built and deployed using a Github actions workflow that is triggered on every push to the `main` branch.
 It can also be triggered manually using the workflow dispatch feature.

+GitHub Actions are not enabled in the Janelia Fly EM repo, and the necessary secrets are not configured there.

 To manually deploy the website to GitHub pages, run: